patrykens/UIViewController-Orientation/README.md

 Usage
 ------

-There should be one ViewController which sends Notifications during orientation changes.
+There should be one ViewController (preferrably the root VC) which sends Notifications during orientation changes.
 So pick one and paste this code:
 <pre><code>- (void)willRotateToInterfaceOrientation:(UIInterfaceOrientation)toInterfaceOrientation duration:(NSTimeInterval)duration {
     [self postNotificationWillChangeIntefraceOrientationTo:toInterfaceOrientation withDuration:duration];